awsdocs/amazon-ec2-user-guide/doc_source/InstanceStorage.md

 The data on NVMe instance store volumes and some HDD instance store volumes is encrypted at rest\.
 For more information, see [Data protection in Amazon EC2](data-protection.md)\.

+**Available instance store volumes**
 The following table provides the quantity, size, type, and performance optimizations of instance store volumes available on each supported instance type\.
-For a complete list of instance types, including EBS\-only types, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.

 | Instance type | Instance store volumes | Type | Needs initialization\* | TRIM support\*\* |